Setup Reverse-Proxy with Docker + Traefik + Nginx + PHP + MySQL + Mosquitto + phpMyAdmin + Basic Authentication

 volumes:

-- $PWD/app:/var/www/html mqtt:
+- $PWD/app:/var/www/html

 container_name: mqtt